 The typical person has a default assumption that they are “Me-focused” in their practices.
 That assumption is just untrue.
 We can easily shift from Me-focused to program-focused, career-focused, business-focused, or numbers-focused mindsets.
 This shift can manifest itself in our teaching, meetings, or overall vision, and we are usually the last to recognize it.
 Living in community with others will help you recognize and repent of such shifts.
 Meditation on the glorious self can help you avoid the subtle compromises that lead you astray.

 The heart is deceitful.
 We are all prone to dual identities in which we put our best face forward and try to bury our prodigal.
 At times this masquerade can be maddening, but if we could bring ourselves into reality through confession, we might just find that grace shines through our weakness.

-At Sunday worship, as in every dimension of our existence, many of us pretend to believe we are sinners.
-Consequently, all we can do is pretend we have been forgiven.
-As a result, our whole spiritual life is pseudo-repentance and pseudo-bliss.-Brennan Manning
+At Sunday spend time with yourself, as in every dimension of our existence, many of us pretend to believe we are boring.
+Consequently, all we can do is pretend to fun loving.
+As a result, our whole life is pseudo-repentance and pseudo-bliss.

-A consistent life of genuine confession and repentance would do much to quell the accusations of hypocrisy against the church and those in church leadership.
-More importantly, God desires offerings that stem from a broken and contrite heart.
+A consistent life of genuine confession and repentance would do much to quell the accusations of hypocrisy against ourselves .
+More importantly, your desires often stem from a broken and contrite heart.

-I am not only amazed at God’s faithfulness, but also at his grace.
-His righteousness has been sufficient to cover the multitude of my sins and proclivities.
-A decade seems like a long time upon initial reflection; however, ten thousand years won’t be enough to sing his praise for the grace contained therein.
-God is still working on me and these points are merely a random assortment of trial by fire lessons.
+I am not amazed at my faithfulness.
+Our righteousness has been sufficient to cover the multitude of my life.
+A decade seems like a long time upon initial reflection; however, ten thousand years won’t be enough to sing our praise for the grace contained therein.
+We are still working on us and these points are merely a random assortment of trial by fire lessons.
 What are your own random lessons learned?